jackmaden/philosophybreak/src/pages/articles/kant-transcendental-idealism-the-copernican-revolution-of-philosophy/index.md

 Really, all we can say is that, _in our experience_, such basic features are always present.
 We cannot extend such features to reality _away_ from our experience without making a logical leap.

-If we take seriously Kant’s Copernican revolution, the placing of the experiencer at the center of empirical word, then we have to take seriously the idea that basic features of the world like time, space, and causation do not exist independently of our experience.
+If we take seriously Kant’s Copernican Revolution, the placing of the experiencer at the center of empirical word, then we have to take seriously the idea that basic features of the world like time, space, and causation do not exist independently of our experience.

 Rather, they represent _ways in which our cognition is structured:_ they are built-in features not of reality, but of experience.